-CADN111 CADD I 5 Credits
+CADN111 CADD I

 CADD I is the study of graphical communication.
 The drafting fundamentals studied in this course will include 3D Solid Modeling, blue print reading, measurement, geometric construction, orthographic projection, section views, dimensioning, threads and fasteners.
 CAM (Computer Aided Manufacturing) software will be introduced.
 All work is performed using current CAD software (Solidworks) on personal computers.
-Prerequisite or Corequisite: BCPN101

-CADN112 CADD II 5 Credits
+CADN112 CADD II

-CADD II will continue the study of graphical communication exploring advanced 3D Solid Modeling, geometric dimensioning and tolerancing, manufacturing methods, spring and cam design.
+5 Credits CADD II will continue the study of graphical communication exploring advanced 3D Solid Modeling, geometric dimensioning and tolerancing, manufacturing methods, spring and cam design.
 Students will learn all of the components necessary to design in a 3D environment including solids, surfaces, parts and assemblies, applying materials, and creating animated assemblies.
 3 axis CAM (Computer Aided Manufacturing) software will be introduced.
 This course offers a service learning component.
 Prerequisite: CADN111 or Permission of the Instructor